 Pharmacotherapeutic group

-Medicines used to treat peptic ulcers of the stomach and duodenum H2-histamine receptor blockers
+Medicines used to treat gastric and duodenal ulcers H2-histamine receptor blockers

 Pharmacological properties

-It suppresses the secretion of hydrochloric acid in the stomach, being an inhibitor (suppresses the function) of the “proton pump” (the process of exchanging hydrogen ions).
-The mechanism of antisecretory action is associated with inhibition (suppression of activity) of the H-K-ATPase enzyme (an enzyme that accelerates the exchange of hydrogen ions) in the membranes of the cells of the gastric mucosa, which leads to blocking the final stage of the formation of hydrochloric acid.
-As a result, the level of basal (own) and stimulated secretion (secretion of digestive juices) decreases, regardless of the nature of the stimulus.
-The action of the drug occurs quickly and depends on the dose.
+Suppresses the secretion of hydrochloric acid in the stomach, being an inhibitor (suppresses the function) of the “proton pump” (the process of exchange of hydrogen ions).
+The mechanism of antisecretory action is associated with inhibition (suppression of activity) of the enzyme H-K-ATPase (an enzyme that accelerates the exchange of hydrogen ions) in the membranes of cells of the gastric mucosa, which leads to blocking the final stage of the formation of hydrochloric acid.
+As a result, the level of basal (intrinsic) and stimulated secretion (excretion of digestive juices) decreases, regardless of the nature of the stimulus.
+The effect of the drug occurs quickly and depends on the dose.
 After a single dose of 0.02 g of omeprazole, the effect lasts for 24 hours.

 Omeprazole - indications for use

-Peptic ulcer of the stomach and duodenum, peptic ulcer (ulcer of the stomach, intestines or esophagus, developed as a result of the destructive action of gastric juice on the mucous membrane), caused by Helicobacter pylori (microorganisms that, under certain conditions, can cause gastritis or recurrent / periodically recurring / gastric ulcer), reflux esophagitis (inflammation of the esophagus due to the throwing of gastric contents into the esophagus), Zollinger-Ellison syndrome (a combination of stomach ulcers and a benign tumor of the pancreas).
+Peptic ulcer of the stomach and duodenum, peptic ulcer (ulcer of the stomach, intestine or esophagus, developed as a result of the destructive effect of gastric juice on the mucous membrane), caused by Helicobacter pylori (microorganisms that, under certain conditions, can cause gastritis or recurrent / periodically recurring / stomach ulcer), reflux esophagitis (inflammation of the esophagus caused by the reflux of gastric contents into the esophagus), Zollinger-Ellison syndrome (a combination of a stomach ulcer and a benign tumor of the pancreas).

 Contraindications